DiamondLightSource/discorpy/docs/source/usage/demo_02.rst

         plt.show()

     .. figure:: figs/example_02/fig3.png
-      :name: fig_0
+      :name: fig_33
       :figwidth: 100 %
       :align: center
       :figclass: align-center

-      Figure 3. (a) Plot of a-coefficients vs c-coefficients of parabolic fits.
-      (b) Plot of b-coefficients vs c-coefficients.
+      . (a) Plot of a-coefficients vs c-coefficients of parabolic fits. (b) Plot of b-coefficients vs c-coefficients.

-- As can be seen in Fig. 3(b), the slopes are significantly different between two groups of lines.
-To correct this perspective effect, the coefficients of parabolas are adjusted (Fig. 4) to satisfy the conditions as explained in :ref:`section 2.2 <Correcting perspective effect>`.
-After that, grid of points are regenerated using these updated coefficients (Fig. 5).
+- As can be seen in :numref:`fig_33` (b), the slopes are significantly different between two groups of lines.
+To correct this perspective effect, the coefficients of parabolas are adjusted (:numref:`fig_34`) to satisfy the conditions as explained in :ref:`section 2.2 <Correcting perspective effect>`.
+After that, grid of points are regenerated using these updated coefficients (:numref:`fig_35`).

     .. code-block:: python
         :emphasize-lines: 18-19